primordial-software-llc/gonzalez-art-foundation/README.md

 This actually isn't that bad.
 I need to index the site first, that will take more dev time than computing time.
 Then I can worry about scraping the high-res images.
 I can also view the images transiently and avoid scraping entirely.
 I can buffer up some images and perhaps solve the problem entirely.
 It will be semi-complex, because the images are zipped, but that just means I can't do it in pure html like I'm planning with the-atheneum.
 Everything would need to be routed through a server which can download, unzip, then serve the image file.

+## Development Requirements

+1. Webstorm
+2. Visual Studio
+3. It's highly recommended to have a Solid State Drive (SSD)

 ## Helpful Projects

 ### Normal Random Numbers for Throttling